MathematicGuy/RemoteObsidian/Project Skin/Pointer in C.md

 	 So, in the end, `arr` is a pointer to a pointer to an integer (`int **`).
 The first level of indirection (the first `*`) is used for the rows of the array, and the second level of indirection (the second `*`) is used for the columns.
 You can access the elements of the 2D array with `arr[i][j]`, where `i` is the row index and `j` is the column index.

 	 However, there's a problem with your code.
 You're declaring `arr` as a variable-length array (VLA) pointer with `int (*arr)[cols];`, but then you're trying to use it as a dynamically allocated 2D array.
 These are two different ways to create a 2D array, and they're not compatible with each other.
 You should remove the line `int (*arr)[cols];` and the following lines related to `B`, as they're not needed for a dynamically allocated 2D array.

+### Pointer Errors
+Dangling pointer (con trỏ bị treo)
+> happend when an undeclare pointer pointed to a value
+Ex: declare * ptr then delete * ptr, and then pointed * ptr to a value -> Dangling pointer